safarilewis/shortr/README.md

 You will need to have the following already installed to run the project:

 - NodeJS
-- Axios

-## Available Scripts
+## Running the Project

-In the project directory, you can run:
+Once in the project directory, you can run:

+### `npm install`
+- This will install all required dependencies to run the project

 ### `npm start`
 - This will start the application on a local development server and can be accessed at http://localhost:3000

 [1]: https://www.npmjs.com/package/axios